draggsconnor/BlipKit/manual/arepggio.md

 	</div>
 </div>

-## Pitch shifting
+## Pitch Shifting

-Arpeggio notes can be used to make a pitch shift.
+Arpeggio notes can be used to make a pitch shift for the whole track.
 For example, using only a single note with the value `-12 * BK_FINT20_UNIT` would lower the track's pitch by 1 octave.

 {% highlight c %}
 BKInt arpeggio [2] = {1, -12 * BK_FINT20_UNIT};